The James Webb Space Telescope Absolute Flux Calibration. III. Mid-Infrared Instrument Medium Resolution IFU Spectrometer: Photometric Calibration: Channels 1-3

 \subsection{Photometric Calibration}

-As given in Table \ref{results.table}, we have observed ten different calibration stars selected from \citet{gordon22} in all of the MRS wave bands.
+Table \ref{results.table} lists the ten different calibration stars selected from \citet{gordon22} that have been observed in all of the MRS wave bands.
 Nine of these stars were observed as part of the formal cross-instrument flux calibration program (Cycles 1 and 2 program IDs 1536, 1538, 4496, 4497, 4498) and used a standard four-point dither pattern optimized for point sources at all wavelengths.
 One additional target was obtained as part of the MRS geometric distortion and PSF calibration program (program ID 1524), which dithered the bright O9 V star 10 Lac using a customized 57-point dither pattern designed to characterize the distortion solution throughout the field of view \citep{patapis24}.

 We processed each set of observations through the standard {\sc calwebb\_detector1} pipeline to produce rate images in units of DN/s for each exposure, and through the {\sc calwebb\_spec2} pipeline up to and including the straylight, static fringe, and pixel flatfield calibration steps.
 As in \S \ref{pixflat.sec} the straylight step includes subtraction of a kernel-convolved model for the detector scattered light (i.e. the `cross artifact'), along with subtraction of the residual pedestal dark current determined from the median count rate in the region between the two MRS channels on each detector that sees no direct light from the sky.
 This latter correction is essential as the pedestal can be $\sim$ 0.3 DN/s, which is comparable to the signal from the thermal background in Channel 4 ($\sim$ 0.4 -- 1.0 DN/s).